Vermont Football Club

 The Vermont Football Club is an Australian rules football club located in Vermont, Victoria.
 They play in Premier Division of the Eastern Football League.

-The captain is Lachie Johns.
-They are coached by Adam Parker.
+The captain is Connor McCafferty.
+As of 2025, the Eagles are coached by Matt Adolph.

 The jumper is purple with a gold eagle on the front with the wings.
 With purple shorts at home and white shorts away with a clash jumper which is golden with a purple eagle on the front.

 History

 Early years

 Vermont were formed in late 1919 and played their first season in 1920 in the Reporter District FL defeating Warrandyte in their first game.
 The club played its first season in red and blue but from 1921 they played in purple and gold, and have not changed from that colour scheme since.

 Vermont did not win any premierships in the Reporter District FL, and with a number of other clubs were foundation members of the Ringwood District FL in 1927.
 The lack of premiership success continued and the club was forced by the Great Depression to spend the years 1932 to 1934 as a merged entity with Mitcham.
 Upon separation in 1935, Vermont went into recess for the season due to internal arguments preventing an application for affiliation.

 In 1936, Vermont joined the Federal FL for a season and had appointed former Collingwood champion Charlie Pannam as coach.
 The club wasn't successful in the Federal league and in 1937 they joined the East Suburban FL.
 But the following year they fielded an Under 21 team in the Ringwood District FL.
 This lasted for two years only as World War II started to bite and Vermont went into recess until 1948.